pjotrp/bioruby-alignment/doc/bio-alignment-design.md

     5   9   *    1

 most library implementations will have two strings "AGTA" and "59*1".
-Removing the third nucleodide would mean removing it twice, first "AGA", next "591".
-With bio-alignment this is one action because we have one object for each element, that contains both values, e.g. the payload of T is *.
-Removing T from the list also removes *.
+Removing the third nucleodide would mean removing it twice, into first "AGA", and second "591".
+With bio-alignment this is one action because we have one object for each element that contains both values, e.g. the payload of 'T' is '*'.
+Moving 'T' automatically moves '*'.

-In addition bio-alignment deals with codons and codon translation.
+In addition the bio-alignment library deals with codons and codon translation.
 Rather than track mulitiple matrices, the codon is viewed as an element, and the translated codon as the pay load.
-When an alignment gets reordered the code only has to do it in one place.
+Again, when an alignment gets reordered the code only has to do it in one place.

 Likewise, an alignment column can have a pay load (e.g. quality score